Migrate data from DynamoDB to Azure Cosmos DB for NoSQL

 Variable Description

-storage_account_name Azure storage account name
+storage_account_name Azure storage account name.

-container_name Azure storage container name, for example, s3datacopy
+container_name Azure storage container name.
+For example: s3datacopy.

-file_path Path to the folder containing the exported JSON file(s) in the Azure storage container.
-For example, AWSDynamoDB/01738047791106-7ba095a9/data/*
+file_path Path to the folder that contains the exported JSON files in the Azure storage container.
+For example: AWSDynamoDB/01738047791106-7ba095a9/data/*.

-client_secret Value of the client secret associated with the Microsoft Entra ID application (found in Certificates & secrets)
+client_secret Value of the client secret associated with the Microsoft Entra ID application (found in Certificates & secrets).

 Variable Description

-cosmosEndpoint URI of the Cosmos DB account
+cosmosEndpoint URI of the Azure Cosmos DB account.

-subscriptionId Azure Subscription ID
+subscriptionId Azure subscription ID.

-resourceGroupName Cosmos DB resource group name
+resourceGroupName Azure Cosmos DB resource group name.

-partitionKeyPath Partition key for the container, for example, /id
+partitionKeyPath Partition key for the container.
+For example: /id.

-client_secret Value of the client secret associated with the Microsoft Entra ID application (found in Certificates & secrets)
+client_secret Value of the client secret associated with the Microsoft Entra ID application (found in Certificates & secrets).

 Variable Description

-cosmosEndpoint URI of the Cosmos DB account
+cosmosEndpoint URI of the Azure Cosmos DB account.

-subscriptionId Azure Subscription ID
+subscriptionId Azure subscription ID.

-resourceGroupName Cosmos DB resource group name
+resourceGroupName Azure Cosmos DB resource group name.

-client_secret Value of the client secret associated with the Microsoft Entra ID application (found in Certificates & secrets)
+client_secret Value of the client secret associated with the Microsoft Entra ID application (found in Certificates & secrets).